-To evaluatepossibility of undocumented plague persistence, we screened for the presence of Y. pestis in the Anthropological DataBase Odense University (ADBOU) collection.
+To evaluate the evolutionary history of the plague bacterium in Denmark and the possibility of undocumented plague persistence, we screened for the presence of Y. pestis in the Anthropological DataBase Odense University (ADBOU) collection.
 This extraordinary collection includes preserved and curated skeletal remains from over 16,000 Danish individuals, dated from the Viking Age to the Early Modern period.
 To ensure a wide variety of locations were represented, we sampled 298 individuals across 13 archaeological sites from the mainland (Jutland), as well as two islands (Funen and Lolland).
-Based on the skeletaldates, these individuals represent 800 years of population history (1000-1800 CE) which includes both the known pandemic period in Denmark (1350-1657) andnd thequiescent periods (1000-1350 CE, 1658-1800) for which no outbreaks of plague are historically documented [3].
+Based on the skeletal and radiocarbon (?) dates, these individuals represent 800 years of population history (1000-1800 CE) which includes both the historically associated pandemic period in Denmark (1350-1657) as well as the so-called quiescent periods (1000-1350 CE, 1658-1800) for which no outbreaks of plague were historically documented [3].

 Results and Discussion

-We detected Y. pestis in 7 archaeological sites using PCR assays and targeted sequencing (Figure 1A).
+We detected Y. pestis in 7 archaeological sites using PCR assays and targeted capture coupled sequencing (Figure 1A).
 Across the 7 sites, 8.3% of individuals (13/157) tested positive for Y. pestis, ranging from 3.3% at Ribe Lindegärden to 14.3% at Hågerup.
-This positivity rate could be considered an underestimate of the ‘true’ prevalence of Y. pestis in Danish populations, due to variable DNA preservation.
-On the other hand, it may be an overestimate due to the osteological paradox [10], in which mortality is selective and the deceased are not representative of the living population.
-While the exact extrapolation is unclear, our Y. pestis positivity rate (3.3 - 14.3%) does align with mortality estimates (5 - 20%) during the later epidemics of the medieval and early modern period [11,12].
+This positivity rate is likely an underestimate of the ‘true’ prevalence of Y. pestis in Danish populations, due to variable DNA preservation.
+On the other hand, it may be an overestimate due to the effects of selective mortality (disproportionate deaths of frail indidivduals) that likely make assemblages of deceased individuals unrepresentative of the living, i.e., the osteological paradox [10].
+While the exact extrapolation is unclear, our Y. pestis positivity rate (3.3 - 14.3%) does align with mortality estimates (5 - 20%) during the later epidemics of the medieval and early modern period, at least in some contexts [11,12].

 Citation recommendations for plague mortality ranges?

 Of the 13 plague-positive individuals, 9 had sufficient sequencing depth (>3X) of the Y. pestis chromosome for phylogenetic analysis (Figure 2C).
-To estimate a time-scaled phylogeny and dates for these 9 samples, we fit a relaxed molecular clock to an alignment of Y. pestis genomes which included 40 other isolates (Figure 1B).
-We observed that all Danish strains clustereded strongly (posterior: 1.0) within the known diversity of medieval and early modern Y. pestis in Europe (Figure 3).
-We found no evidence to suggest that Neolithic lineages of Y. pestis in Scandinavia (5000 YBP) [9] left descendants in medieval Danish populations.
-If long-term persistence of Y. pestis did occur in this region, it fell outside the geographic and temporal scope of this study.
+To estimate a time-scaled phylogeny and tip dates for these 9 samples, we fit a relaxed molecular clock to an alignment of Y. pestis genomes which included 40 other isolates (Figure 1B).
+Interestingly, Danish strains did not cluster togther, but rather within existing diversity of medieval and early modern Y. pestis in Europe with strong support (posterior: 1.0) (Figure 3).
+We found no evidence to suggest that these strains were the descendant of the Neolithic lineages of Y. pestis in Scandinavia (5000 YBP) [9].

 We found no evidence of Y. pestis in Denmark between 1000 and 1300 CE.
 The factors influencing the preservation of ancient DNA are wide-ranging and complex, thus the absence of evidence cannot prove evidence of absence.
 That being said, we sampled a minimum of 85 individuals and a maximum of 165 individuals that pre-date the 14th century (Figure 2A).
-Taking the mean positivity rate observed in this study (8.3%), we would expect to detect Y. pestis in 7 to 13 individuals from this time frame if it were present.
+With a mean positivity rate observed in this study (8.3%), we expected to detect Y. pestis in 7 to 13 individuals from this time frame if it were present.
 We therefore interpret our negative results from this period as tentative evidence that Y. pestis was a relatively new pathogen in medieval Denmark, that did not become abundant and/or widespread until at least the 14th century.